-- (a) active Board and senior management oversight; - (b) independent risk management function; - a Board driven sound risk management culture that is established (c) throughout the bank; - (d) appropriate policy, procedures and limits; - identification, (e) comprehensive and timely measurement, mitigation, controlling, monitoring and reporting of risks; - appropriate management information systems ('MIS') at a (f) business and bank-wide level; and - comprehensive internal controls. (g) - HC-6.6.2 More specifically, the risk management framework generally encompasses the process of: - (a) developing and implementing the enterprise-wide risk governance framework, Subject to the review and approval of the board, which includes the bank's risk culture, risk appetite and risk limits; - (b) identifying key risks to the bank including material individual, aggregate and emerging risks; - assessing the key risks and measuring the bank's exposures to them; (c) - (d) ongoing monitoring and assessing of the risk taking activities, decisions and risk exposures in line with the board-approved risk strategy, risk appetite, risk limits and determining the corresponding capital or liquidity needs (i.e. capital planning) on an ongoing basis; - reporting to senior management, and the board or risk committee as (e) appropriate, on all the items noted in this Paragraph including but not limited to proposing appropriate risk-mitigating actions; - (f) establishing an early warning or trigger system for breaches of the bank's risk appetite or limits; and - influencing and, when necessary, challenging decisions that give rise to material (g) risk.
+- HC-6.6.2 More specifically, the risk management framework generally encompasses the process of: - (a) developing and implementing the enterprise-wide risk governance framework, Subject to the review and approval of the board, which includes the bank's risk culture, risk appetite and risk limits; - (b) identifying key risks to the bank including material individual, aggregate and emerging risks; - assessing the key risks and measuring the bank's exposures to them; (c) - ongoing monitoring and assessing of the risk taking activities, decisions and risk exposures in line with the board-approved risk strategy, risk appetite, risk limits and determining the corresponding capital or liquidity needs (i.e. capital planning) on an ongoing basis; - (e) reporting to senior management, and the board or risk committee as appropriate, on all the items noted in this Paragraph including but not limited to proposing appropriate risk-mitigating actions; - (f) establishing an early warning or trigger system for breaches of the bank's risk appetite or limits; and - influencing and, when necessary, challenging decisions that give rise to material (g) risk.